-- Assembly is so easy one person can set up the whole tree in minutes.
+- Assembly is easy.
+One person can set up the whole tree in minutes.

-Here at Christmas Central, we sell the latest technology in artificial trees.
-We only deal with the largest Christmas tree companies that sell the most realistic, high-quality artificial Christmas trees in the world.
+Here at Christmas Central, we only deal with the largest Christmas tree companies that sell the most realistic, high-quality artificial Christmas trees in the world.

 PRE-LIT or UNLIT?